Image

 Thriving Planet.

 Welcome to our first quarterly report of 2024.
 Inside you’ll find updates on what Thriving Futures look like in action.
-Thank you for your partnership as we support Indigenous Peoples and local communities to build healthy communities and landscapes by activating the power of legacy.
+Thank you for your partnership as we support Indigenous and local communities to build healthy communities and landscapes by activating the power of legacy.

 Image